CarlBedrot/GittApp/README.md

 # Guess My Number!

+// checking if push from branch results in pr

 "Guess My Number!" is a fun and interactive guessing game where players get to test their luck and numerical intuition by guessing a number between 1 and 20.
 This is a two-player game where players take turns guessing the number.
 The core game idea IS NOT MY OWN.
 I started this project by coding along in a course on udemy.
 My own updates are the highscore page and the time limit for each round.

 ## Overview